Photo Credit: Scarlett Begonia

 If anyone in your party is gluten-free, Lilac Patisserie is the brunch spot to be.
 The bakery and café is 100% gluten-free and even pro-gluten eaters appreciate the simple and delicious fare.
 The small menu features house-made granola, Irish oatmeal, berry bowls and toasts with a variety of toppings.
 Egg dishes include a quiche of the day, breakfast sandwich, scrambled eggs and customizable omelettes.

 Fancy a French breakfast complete with buttery croissants and delicate macarons in an adorable bistro setting?
 Oui do, too!
 Choose a dish from the French European breakfast menu or choose a few delicacies from the bakery case that are arguably as good as the ones made in Paris.

-Enjoy brunch with a view at this family friendly, local institution that overlooks West Beach along the iconic palm tree-lined East Cabrillo Boulevard.
-At Sambo’s, feast on classic breakfast dishes like chocolate chip pancakes and chicken fried steak and eggs.
+Enjoy brunch with a view at this family-friendly, local institution that overlooks West Beach along the iconic palm tree-lined East Cabrillo Boulevard.
+At Chad’s, feast on classic breakfast dishes like chocolate chip pancakes and chicken fried steak and eggs.
 But get there early, as there’s usually a line out the door.

 Enjoy a locally sourced, organic meal inside or on the patio of this quaint café tucked away in the Victoria Courtyard in downtown Santa Barbara.
 Choose from gluten-free or traditional brunch options that are as creative as they are tasty.
 While you wait for your order to arrive, treat your taste buds to the complimentary chef’s choice amuse bouche.
 Insider tip: Make reservations or risk a lengthy wait time.